-The estimation results given in Tables 3 and 4 are structured according to the succession of the hypotheses given in Section 2.
-In every model specification, the column concerning the probability never to participate in on-the-job training during the spell is denoted by "Nonparticipation" whereas the column related to the number of training events per spell is denoted by "Frequency".
-The former indicates that exponentiated coefficients that are significantly larger than 1 lead to an absence of on-the-job training and therefore inflate the number of zero-counts in the data.
-When it comes to the column denoted by "Frequency" a value above 1 signifies a covariate that is associated with a higher number of on-the-job training activities per spell.
-This has to be born in mind when interpreting the exponentiated coefficients.
-The covariates common to all specifications include age-class, sex, the presence of an immigrant background, employment in East Germany and the unemployment rate.
+The estimation results given in Tables 3 and 4 are structured according to the hypotheses given in Section 2.
+In every model specification, the column "Non-participation" represents the probability never to participate in on-the-job training during a given spell, whereas the column "Frequency" is related to the number of training events per spell.
+Results are presented as exponentiated coefficients, so that values larger than 1 indicate a lack of on-the-job training (columns 1 and 3) but a higher number of on-the-job training activities (columns 2 and 4) per spell respectively.
+The covariates common to all specifications include age-class, sex, the presence of an immigrant background, employment in East Germany and the unemployment rate in East or West Germany at the beginning of the spell.